masroorahmed10/Parking-Pro-Ultimate-Parking-Management-System/README.md

 **ParkingPro** is a comprehensive, user-friendly parking management system designed to streamline vehicle parking operations in a multi-floor building.
-This C++ project efficiently manages vehicle entries, tracks parking durations, and generates detailed e-slips for customers.
+This C++ project leverages Object-Oriented Programming (OOP) principles to efficiently manage vehicle entries, track parking durations, and generate detailed e-slips for customers.
 With a dedicated admin interface, ParkingPro allows easy updating, deletion, and searching of vehicle records, ensuring smooth and efficient management of parking lots.

 **Features**